writelinez/redis-messaging-hub/README.md

 #### -Server Installation-
 Add Nuget package to your dotnetcore project : `Install-Package RedisMessagingHub -Version 0.1.0`

 After installing the Nuget Package, you will need to create a hub class.
-The hub class allows you to intersect the client messages to do futher processing.
+The hub class allows you to intersect the client messages to do further processing.
 This is also where you would keep track of your users and gate authentication.
 The hub class will need to implement the IRedisMessageHub interface.
 The methods do not need to be utilized but the method stubs will need to be present.
 An abstract base class is also provided that already implements the IRedisMessageHub.
 Inheriting this class will provide an easier way to implement the Message hub.

 You can use the code snippet below as a baseline.

 ```C#
 using System.Threading.Tasks;
 using RedisMessagingHub.Entities;